 • Look for ricotta cheese near the sour cream in your supermarket.
 Full-fat or whole milk ricotta cheese is best here.

-• Add 1 teaspoon vanilla extract if desired.
+• Add 1 teaspoon vanilla extract if you omit the lemon zest.

 • Enhance the lemon flavor even more by adding 2 tablespoons fresh lemon juice to the batter.